uviclibraries/rstudio/tidyverse-data.md

 **Create a variable through nested functions**

-In this task, use nesting to create 1 variable containing a sorted vector of the column names.
+In this task, use nesting to create one object containing the sorted vector of column names with a single line of code.

 - Name this variable: `alphabeticalColumnNames` <br>